5 Simple Tips for Small Hall Closet Organization

 Is there anything more pleasing to the eye than an organized small hall closet?
 I'm not sure there is!

 We've been struggling to get our front hall closet organized for a while now and I'm sure you can relate.
-No matter how big or small your house is, there's bound to be a closet that you're wrangling to get under control.
+No matter how big or small your house is, there's bound to be a coat closet that you're wrangling to get under control.
 I've got just the tips to get that closet organized once and for all.

-The rest of the entryway has been refreshed - we had the main floor repainted in just one day, added lighting and accessories, and gave the front door a new coat of paint and new smart lock - but this small front hall closet has largely been ignored.
+The rest of our entryway has been refreshed - we had the main floor repainted in just one day, added lighting and accessories, and gave the front door a new coat of paint and new smart lock - but this small front hall closet has largely been ignored.

 Maybe this has something to do with it: